Introduction to geopandas & cartopy#

 gdf = gpd.GeoDataFrame(ppl, geometry=geometry, crs=4326)

-Now, the gdf looks like this:
+Now, the resulting gdf looks like this:

 gdf.head(3)